cvanh/leerjaar-1-HU/periode-c/engels/les2.md

 Explain why the tense was used in that sentence

-*My sister is living at home for the moment.* present simple, because she is now living at home
+*My sister is living at home for the moment.* present continuous, because she is now living at home

 *Have you had lunch yet?*
-present continuous because it is unfinished
+present perfect because it is unfinished

-*No, I’ve been reading emails all day.*
+*No, I’ve been reading emails all day.* present simple

-*He worked for that company for 2 years.* past continious
+*He worked for that company for 2 years.*

 *My brother doesn’t eat meat.*